 So, I made the decision to take her off the insurance in 2019.
 And no, it wasn’t because I was getting jealous of our dentist.
 We already moved to New England by 2019 which solved our friendly dentist problems.
 Just joking; he was a great dentist.

 So why did I strike Mrs. Max OOP from the insurance while selfishly keeping myself on the plan?
 Two reasons.
 Price and risk.

 Before we talk about price and risk, we need to talk about the dental plan.
 It wouldn’t make sense to give up something without fully understanding what it has to offer.
 We are both eligible for the following if we sign up for my dental benefits.

 My employer plan offers two 100% covered cleanings per year that include x-rays.
 This includes an oral exam by the dentist.
 It also provides us protection from basic services like fillings and root canals by covering up to 80% of the costs for these services.
 It provided additional protection for major services like crowns and implants by covering 50% of the cost for those services.
 There is an annual coverage maximum though; they won’t cover any more than $1600 per covered person per year (basic and major combined).
 I like this plan already, simple to understand.

-So, as a couple that’s four cleanings per year, and $3,200 in coverage/insurance protection in the event of an unfortunate dental event like a root canal.
+So for us, as a couple, that’s four cleanings per year and $3,200 in coverage/insurance protection in the event of an unfortunate dental event like a root canal.

 I get paid over 26 pay-periods.
 My individual premium cost for dental insurance for just me comes in at only $8.39 per pay period.
 Extrapolate that out over 26 pay-periods we get $218.14 in out-of-pocket premiums for 2019.
 Not a bad deal for a pretty solid insurance plan that includes free cleanings and $1,600 in protection from an unfortunate dental situation.
 This $218.14 comes out of my pocket, but my employer is also paying part of the premium behind the scenes.